shlomoswidler/tabula_rasa/README.md

 Tabula Rasa repositories can support Berkshelf.
 Berkshelf will be invoked if the Stack Settings also enable Berkshelf for the Stack's Custom Cookbook Repository.

 To use Tabula Rasa:

+1. Use Tabla Rasa `git://github.com/shlomoswidler/tabula_rasa.git` as the Custom Repository URL for your Layer (or for the entire Stack), or include this cookbook in your own custom cookbook repository (perhaps via Berkshelf).
-1. Configure your Custom Stack JSON as per the Configuration section below, to specify the repository from which the Tabula Rasa cookbooks are retrieved, and the custom run list for each OpsWorks lifecycle action.
+2. Configure your Custom Stack JSON as per the Configuration section below, to specify the repository from which the Tabula Rasa cookbooks are retrieved, and the custom run list for each OpsWorks lifecycle action.
-2. Include the `tabula_rasa` recipe in the OpsWorks Layer for each lifecycle action.
+3. Include the `tabula_rasa` recipe in the OpsWorks Layer's Custom Chef Recipes for each lifecycle action.
+You can specify other recipes before and after `tabula_rasa` in the Custom Chef Recipes---Tabula Rasa will have no effect on them and they will run normally, as expected, using the custom cookbook repository you specified for this Layer.

 # Configuration
 The OpsWorks Custom Stack JSON should be used to specify the following items: